maxwellreynolds/clcal/README.md

 Or:

-gcal -d 1
+gcal -e 5

-to show events for today and tomorrow
+to show the next 5 events on your calendar